 In 1970, the decision to expand Keith and form a college-preparatory upper school was finalized, and two new buildings were constructed in 1971: an Upper School academic building and a gymnasium.
 The Big House was demolished.

-In 1998, Keith became the first school in Illinois to develop a comprehensive laptop computer program for the students in grades 6-12.
+In 1998, Keith became the first school in Illinois to develop a comprehensive laptop computer program for the students in grades 6 through 12.
 Always striving to stay ahead of technology, the school has since become a wireless campus.
-Most rooms host SmartBoards to enhance the classroom activity, and parents now have access to NetClassroom so they can monitor their son or daughter’s classroom results in real time.
+Classrooms host SmartBoards to enhance academic activities, and parents now have access to NetClassroom so they can monitor their son or daughter’s achievement results in real time.

 In 2000, the Rhea Building for students from pre-kindergarten through second grade was added to the campus.
-Since then, electronic signage, a lower school science lab, additions to the Gaylord Commons and a new resource room all have been added to the facilities.
+Since then, the Ryan Family Stage, a lower school science lab, additions to the Gaylord Commons, and a new resource room all have been added to the facilities.

-Today, Keith provides educational opportunities for students from age three through grade 12.
-The school prides itself in attracting highly-qualified teachers from all over the country and the world.
-The dedicated people who founded and supported the school laid a firm base.
-Since then, generations of dedicated educators who share its commitment to academic excellence and the student-centered philosophy of education have guided the school.
+Today, Keith provides educational opportunities for students from ages three through grade 12.
+The school prides itself in attracting highly-qualified teachers from all over the world.
+The dedicated people who founded and supported the school designed a firm base for a liberal arts education.
+Since then, generations of dedicated educators who share commitment to academic excellence and the student-centered philosophy of education have guided the school’s progress.